MenyaraK/AI-based-tube-counting-system/README.md

 # Automated PVC Tube Delivery Verification System

-**Project Title:** Conception et Développement d’un Système Automatisé pour la Vérification de Livraisons de Tubes en PVC à l’aide d’une Caméra et d’une Interface Mobile
+**Project Title:** Design and Development of an Automated System for Verifying PVC Tube Deliveries Using a Camera and a Mobile Interface

 **Developed by:** Menyara KHAIREDDINE
 **Company:** WinIT